Meet our amazing teadchers

 Our Big-Hearted and Dedicated Teachers

-Betsy Davis is the founder/co-owner and principal teacher of Bhakti Barn Yoga in Millburn, and Glen Ridge New Jersey, which are vibrant havens for yogis for the past 9 years.
-Betsy has been teaching yoga for 19 years and practicing yoga for over 20 years.
-Betsy began her yoga studies with Dana Flynn and Jasmine Tarkeshi of Laughing Lotus NYC and was a senior teacher at Laughing Lotus NYC for 12 years.
+Betsy Davis is the founder/co-owner and principal teacher of Bhakti Barn Yoga in Millburn, New Jersey, which has been a vibrant haven for yogis for the past 12 years.
+Betsy is certified as an E-RYT 500 through Yoga Alliance and has been teaching yoga for 22 years and practicing yoga for 25 years.
+Betsy began her yoga studies under the tutelage of Dana Flynn and Jasmine Tarkeshi of Laughing Lotus NYC and was a senior teacher at Laughing Lotus NYC for 12 years.

 Betsy’s teachings offer an experience of yoga that includes mudra, mantra, pranayama, asana, and yoga philosophy that is infused with a mind-full awareness of alignment.
 She incorporates music and poetry for a transformative and uplifting experience.
 Her classes are filled with creative and playful movement, which acts as a bridge to deeper union with the self and the moment, on the path to liberation.